 So that’s the most obvious brand management challenges covered.
 Now let’s delve deeper by exploring the challenges that are specific to more recent working practices.
-Workplace culture is one that is constantly evolving and it’s important to stay aware of the potential challenges that can arise from it.
+Workplace culture is one that is constantly evolving, and it’s important to stay aware of the potential challenges that can arise from it.

 - Different languages/communication barriers: This kind of ties into the above in terms of being a problem specific to having a diverse audience.
-Being careful with your word choice as a brand is already sensitive territory when communicating in a shared language but it can become all the more complicated when you’re dealing with multiple languages, especially when trying to maintain consistent brand messaging.
+Being careful with your word choice as a brand is already sensitive territory when communicating in a shared language, but it can become all the more complicated when you’re dealing with multiple languages, especially when trying to maintain consistent brand messaging.

-- The ongoing prominence of hybrid/WFH working patterns: Thanks to recent events, office culture as we know it has seen a complete overturn into hybrid/WFH working patterns.
+- The ongoing prominence of hybrid/WFH working patterns: Thanks to recent events, office culture as we know it has seen a complete overturn in hybrid/WFH working patterns.
 It’s highly unlikely that many workplaces will ever go back to entirely working in person.
 Even though communication tools like Zoom and Slack are more utilised than ever, there is still the risk of things getting lost in translation when you’re dealing with multiple employees and offices spread across different locations.